scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 These implementations are by definition `passive` because they do not adapt to previous training. `Adaptive` algorithms can return a higher quality solution in less time by adapting to previous training and choosing which hyper-parameters to sample.
-This is especially useful for difficult model selection problems with many hyper-parameters and many values for each hyper-parameter.
+This is especially useful for difficult hyper-parameter optimization problems with many hyper-parameters and many values for each hyper-parameter.

-Bayesian algorithms are popular as adaptive model selection algorithms.
+Bayesian algorithms are popular as adaptive hyper-parameter optimization algorithms.
 These algorithms treat the model as a black box and the model scores as a noisy evaluation of that black box.
 These algorithms have an estimate of the optimal set of hyper-parameters and use some probabilistic methods to improve